nyxssmith/LamplighterGame/README.md

 DEV controls

+# IMPLIMENTED

+## CHARACTERS
+ - summon characters at start
+ - character controller
+ - character camera follow

+## ITEMS

+ - torch
+ - axe

+## BUILDINGS

+- houses
+- shops
+- farms

+## GAMEPLAY

+### DIALOG

+ - easy add lines and make dialog trees
+ - generate dialog tree on the fly for squad join and leave

+### CONTROLS
-wasd movement
+ - wasd movement
-space jump
-left shift sprint
+ - left shift sprint
-e interact
+ - e interact
-q drop (if holding item)
+ - q drop (if holding item)
-i load current player save file o save current player to save f to use use item (TODO)
-[,] to rewind/forard the daylight cycle
+ - f swap hand and back items
+ - g swap hand and belt items
+ - ] forward time
-scroll wheel  or , . to zoom in/out the camera
+ - scroll wheel  or , . to zoom in/out the camera
+ - left click to use held item
+ - right click TODO (mybe make use belt item)

-walk into items to pick up / hold f to swap hand and back g to swap hand and belt r to use belt item if can
+ - walk into items to pick up / hold (if they are marked as "pickup")

+# IN PROGRESS

+# TODO LIST

+- split charactercontroller tasks into their own classes
-left and right click to use items primary and secondary functions
+- right click to use belt item
+- quests
+- Shop dialog generation
+- town resources